 Franz Halder, German general and the chief of staff of the Army High Command (OKH) in Nazi Germany from 1938 until September 1942.
 Halder, as chief of staff, was compelled to deal with Adolph Hitler's penchant for involving himself in military strategy and tactics.
 In 1941, Hitler took over direct command of the field army.
 Tensions between Hitler and Halder steadily intensified until Halder was reassigned in September 1942.
 He was replaced by a more junior and compliant officer.
-Image from 1938, from Bundesarchiv, Bild 146-1970-052-08 / CC-BY-SA 3.0t.
+Image from 1938, from Bundesarchiv, Bild 146-1970-052-08 / CC-BY-SA 3.0.
 Courtesy Wikipedia.

 When a less-competent leader of an organization — a group, department, division, or enterprise — must deal with more-competent subordinates, the people involved can descend into a toxic, anger-inducing maelstrom of frustration, paranoia, failure, revenge, and chaos that can threaten the viability of their organization.
 The Dunning-Kruger effect can play a role, advancing the arrival of unfortunate outcomes.

-- The less competent overestimate their own competence
+Four of the principal findings of Dunning and Kruger [Kruger 1999] are:- The less competent overestimate their own competence

 - The more competent tend to underestimate their own relative competence, as a result of a false consensus effect